Abid Hussain Ghazi: Dhaka Mohammedan

-He started playing in the Calcutta League for Kolkata Mohammedan in India in 1956.

-In 1958, Ghazi played for Dhaka club Victoria SC in the inaugural edition of the Aga Khan Gold Cup.
-Ghazi also represented the East Pakistan football team at the 1958 National Football Championship held in Multan.
-The team captained by Nabi Chowdhury made a surprising exit from the tournament in the quarter-finals after losing 1–3 to Punjab Red.

 He also featured for Dhaka Mohammedan club in East Pakistan between 1958 and 1965.
-In 1959, he was an integral part of the Mohammedan team that defeated Karachi Municipal Corporation to lift the Aga Khan Gold Cup.
-In 1960, he again lifted the trophy, this time with Kolkata Mohammedan.
+In 1959, he was an integral part of the Mohammedan team that defeated Karachi Municipal Corporation to lift the 1959 Aga Khan Gold Cup.
+The following year, he again lifted the 1960 edition trophy, this time with Kolkata Mohammedan.
 Ghazi was club captain in 1963 and led Dhaka Mohammedan to their fourth Dhaka First Division League title.

+Later career

 In 1966, he represented Dhaka Wanderers, PWD in 1967–1968, and Dilkusha in 1969.

 Ghazi won the National Football Championship with Dacca Division in both 1961–62 and 1962.
 He was notably team captain in the 1961 edition.

 International career

 Ghazi was first selected in 1956 touring countries like Sri Lanka, China, Hong Kong with the national team, Ghazi later featured in the 1958 Asian Games in Tokyo with the Pakistan national team under the captaincy of Nabi Chowdhury.
 Ghazi was also among the players present in the 1960 Asian Cup qualifiers hosted by India in Ernakulam in 1959, where Pakistan faced Iran, India and Israel twice each in the qualifiers.
 He was also selected for the 1960 Merdeka Tournament in Malaya under the captainship of Qayyum Changezi.
+After the tournament ended, Ghazi was selected for the Eastern/Western Zones Combined football team for the proposed Asian All-Stars tour of Europe, which ultimately never materialised.
+Other Pakistan players selected for the combined team included Hussain Killer, Qayyum Changezi, Ghulam Rabbani, and Moosa Ghazi.

 When the Burma national team visited Pakistan for a friendly series in 1961, Abid played alongside his brother Moosa Ghazi, where the latter also captained the national team in one of the matches.
-Ghazi also featured with Pakistan at the 1962 Merdeka Tournament, where Pakistan finished runner-ups after falling against Indonesiain the final.
+Ghazi also featured with Pakistan at the 1962 Merdeka Tournament, where Pakistan finished runner-ups after falling against Indonesia in the final.